 authority and a 31 percent reduction in the budget for the Environmental Protection Agency.
 The spending decisions that Congress makes for FY 2018 will determine whether public health agencies including CDC, HRSA and EPA have the resources they need to protect and improve public health.

-Tell your members of Congress to reject the president's budget proposal and instead to prioritize public health in all of their upcoming spending decisions.
+Tell your members of Congress to reject the president's budget proposal and instead to prioritize public health in their upcoming FY 2018 spending decisions.

 Support strong funding for public health programs

 Dear [Decision Maker],

-As a constituent and American Public Health Association advocate, I am deeply concerned with the extreme funding cuts outlined in President Donald Trump's fiscal year 2018 budget request.
-The request would slash funding for health, housing, environmental and other important nondefense discretionary programs to pay for a boost in defense spending and so-called border security.
-Public health agencies and programs will face multiple pressures that will require your attention and support, including a full return of sequestration in FY 2018, which will shrink available funding by $3 billion.
-In addition, proposals to eliminate the Prevention and Public Health Fund would leave the Centers for Disease Control and Prevention with a 12 percent reduction in its budget versus current year funding levels and the agency would very likely face addition cuts due to the president's severe budget proposal.
+As a constituent and American Public Health Association advocate, I am deeply concerned with the extreme funding cuts outlined in President Trump's fiscal year 2018 budget request.
+The request would slash funding for health, food assistance, environmental protection and other important nondefense discretionary programs to pay for a boost in defense spending.
+Public health agencies and programs will face multiple pressures that will require your attention and support, including a full return of sequestration in FY 2018, which will shrink available funding for nondefense discretionary programs by $3 billion.

 Sincerely,[Your Name] [Your Address] [City, State ZIP]